Next Lesson - Autonomics of the Head and Neck

 Pathway

-This nerve extends from the medulla, passing through the carotid canal and exits through the jugular foramen before supplying innervation.
+This nerve extends from the medulla and exits the skull through the jugular foramen before supplying innervation.

 Pathology